Cafes

 480 Hay St, Perth WA 6000

-If you thought the bountiful Roman brekky banquet at Garum was just for hotel guests, let us set you straight.
-This lavish $45 all-you-can-eat breakfast is such an underrated gem in the CBD, with everything from frittata, crispy potatoes and scrambled eggs to continental meats, antipasti, wholesome salads and sweet treats like cannoli and croissants.
-Come hungry.
+If you thought the bountiful, Roman-inspired brekky banquet at Garum was just for hotel guests, let me set you straight.
+This lavish $47 all-you-can-eat breakfast is one of the CBD’s best-kept secrets, perfect for starting the weekend in indulgent style.
+Think fluffy frittatas, crispy potatoes, scrambled eggs, continental meats, antipasti, wholesome salads, and sweet treats that range from delicate cannoli and croissants to golden pancakes.

 Forklore